tvcutsem/tvcutsem.github.io/_posts/2016-01-04-my-ES6-development-setup.md

 <img alt="jshint-atom" width="80%" src="https://i.github-camo.com/ba07bf907da960531cd85f4d96175f178dd91f42/68747470733a2f2f636c6f75642e67697468756275736572636f6e74656e742e636f6d2f6173736574732f3137303237302f333833343236362f35346164366231632d316461662d313165342d396334362d3938653665346162616230372e706e67"></img>

 To install the plug-in, in Atom, go to your Atom preferences > Packages > Install > search for "jshint".

+# Enforcing strict mode

-I always configure my JSHint file to require my JavaScript to be in "strict mode".
+I always configure my JSHint file to require my JavaScript to be in ["strict mode"](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Strict_mode).
 This is a safer subset of JavaScript with better-behaved scoping rules and less "silent errors" (e.g. operations that would silently fail without error will throw an error in strict mode).
 To enter strict mode, it suffices to add the literal string "use strict" as the first line in your JavaScript file (as shown on the screenshot above).
+In JSHint, I set the "strict" option to "global" (enforcing a single global "use strict" directive at the top of the file).

 ## Configure typescript (optional)

-[TypeScript](http://www.typescriptlang.org/) is a typed dialect of JavaScript developed by Microsoft.
+[TypeScript](http://www.typescriptlang.org/) is a typed dialect of JavaScript.
 It allows you to add optional static type annotations on functions and variables.
 In addition, it has a good type inferencer that will catch type errors even when your code is mostly unannotated.
+Finally, it implements most ES6 features and even [some ES7 features](http://blogs.msdn.com/b/typescript/archive/2015/11/03/what-about-async-await.aspx).
 For a good intro to TypeScript, see [this book](https://basarat.gitbooks.io/typescript/).

 # Configure typescript plug-in for Atom